nddao/IBM-Db2-zOS-samples/README.md

 		[HLQ].GLW.SGLWCFG

-		[HLQ].SGLWDATA.GLWLD5K.GLWTDPT.TRS

-		[HLQ].SGLWDATA.GLWLD5K.GLWTEMP.TRS

-		[HLQ].SGLWDATA.GLWLD5K.GLWTPRJ.TRS

-		[HLQ].SGLWDATA.GLWLD5K.GLWTPJA.TRS

-		[HLQ].SGLWDATA.GLWLD5K.GLWTEPA.TRS
+		[HLQ].SGLWDATA.GLWLD5K.GLWTDPT

+		[HLQ].SGLWDATA.GLWLD5K.GLWTEMP

+		[HLQ].SGLWDATA.GLWLD5K.GLWTPRJ

+		[HLQ].SGLWDATA.GLWLD5K.GLWTPJA

+		[HLQ].SGLWDATA.GLWLD5K.GLWTEPA

-	For description of members in those PDS datasets, please see README.MD file.
+	For description of members in those PDS datasets, please see Files/README.MD.

+1. NOTE:

-1. By default, the workload uses schema GLWSAMP so if you plan to use a different schema, then please replace GLWSAMP by your schema name in the following datasets:
+	1. By default, the workload uses schema GLWSAMP so if you plan to use a different schema, then please replace GLWSAMP by your schema name for:

-	*
-	*
+		* GLW.SGLWCFG/SGLSAMP: members GLWBUILD, GLWDDL, GLWDROP, GLWLDALL, GLWPARM0, and GLWRUN.

+		* All members in GLW.SGLWSRCC, GLW.SGLWSRCN, and GLW.SGLWTABD.

+	1. Since GLW uses a predefined storage group GLWG01, you could use the sample JCL GLW.SGLWCFG(CRTSG) to define one for your environment.